HollowMan6/SRMD-Pytorch/README.md

 ## Use Model

 ***This script uses the model trained by the original author for prediction.
-If necessary, please train the model and define blur kernel and PCA dimension reduction data by yourself.***
+If necessary, please train the model, define blur kernel and PCA dimension reduction data by yourself.***

 **The bicubic interpolation method is used to enlarge the alpha channel, which makes up for the defect that the source model does not support transparent (Alpha) channel.**